Feedback Capacity of Gaussian Channels Revisited

-The capacity $C_n$ was shown to be feasible to compute using semi-definite programming \cite{vandenberghe1998determinant}.
-However, the semi-definite program size grows linearly with $n$, and it is not possible to use the approach of \cite{cover:1989} to compute the average capacity $C_n$ as $n$ goes to infinity when the limit exists.
+The value of $C_n$ was shown to be feasible to compute using semi-definite programming \cite[Equation (2.16)]{vandenberghe1998determinant}.
+However, the semi-definite program size grows linearly with $n$, and it's not possible to use the approach of \cite[Equation (2.16)]{vandenberghe1998determinant} to compute the average feedback capacity, that is $C_n$ as $n$ goes to infinity when the limit exists.
 For the stricter case of average power constraints (\ref{strictP}) (and not its expected value as in (\ref{expectedP})), one needs to ensure that for $\epsilon > 0$ there exists an integer $n$ such that

 This can be guaranteed, for instance if the noise process $z$ is stationary (that is $R_{kl}\triangleq \E{z_k z_l}=\E{z_{j+k} z_{j+l}}=R_{(j+k)(j+l)}$ for all $j,k,l$).
 Note that if (\ref{pcin}) is satisfied, then as $n\rightarrow \infty$, (\ref{strictP}) and (\ref{expectedP}) become equivalent.
 Since we will consider stationary noise process $z$, we will consider the power constraint given by (\ref{expectedP}) (See also section VIII in \cite{cover:1989} for discussion on the stricter power inequality)